A Self-Healing Magnetic-Array-Type Current Sensor with Data-Driven Identification of Abnormal Magnetic Measurement Units: Method for Abnormal Magnetic Measurement Units Identification

 The linearity in both amplitude and phase of the theoretical magnetic fields measured by the MMUs is evident from (\ref{eq:2}).
-The magnetic field actually measured by the $k$th MMU can be expressed as
+The magnetic field practically measured by the $k$th MMU can be expressed as

-where $\epsilon$ and $\delta$ represent the initial measurement error for amplitude and phase, respectively, obtained through calibration and maintained as constants. $\Delta{\epsilon}$ and $\Delta{\delta}$ signify the drift in the measurement error for amplitude and phase, respectively, which may randomly vary due to environmental factors.
+where $\epsilon_k$ and $\delta_k$ represent the initial measurement error for amplitude and phase, respectively, obtained through calibration and maintained as constants. $\Delta{\epsilon_k}$ and $\Delta{\delta_k}$ signify the drift in the measurement error for amplitude and phase, respectively, which may randomly vary due to environmental factors.

 As elucidated by (\ref{eq:3}), the measured result by each MMU comprises two components.
-The first part represents the measured result with a constant measurement error, i.e., $(1+\epsilon)B_t^k$ or $\angle \dot{B}_t^k+\delta$.
-The second part is attributed to the drift error, denoted by $\Delta{\epsilon}B_t^k$ or $\Delta{\delta}$.
+The first part represents the measured result with a constant measurement error, i.e., $(1+\epsilon_k)B_t^k$ or $\angle \dot{B}_t^k+\delta_k$.
+The second part is attributed to the drift error, denoted by $\Delta{\epsilon_k}B_t^k$ or $\Delta{\delta_k}$.
 Among all the MMUs, the first parts reflect the current fluctuations and are linearly related, while the second parts, caused by the random drift of measurement errors, are independent.
 Utilizing an effective linear correlation analysis method allows the extraction of the second part from the measured results of the MMUs, facilitating the identification of abnormal MMUs.